block-core/blockcore-dns/README.md

   }
 ```

-The agent instance will periodically dicover the current IP address, and broadcast each configured host to register it's domain with a DnsHost (DNS server)
+The agent instance will periodically discover the current IP address, and broadcast each configured host to register it's domain with a DnsHost (DNS server)
-The agent will build a a request and sign it using schnorr signatures before sending to the server.
+The agent will build a request and sign it using schnorr signatures before sending to the server.

 ### How to run a DNS server